Migratory Bird Regulations

 New Jersey Hunting

-- The pintail daily bag limit was increased to 2 birds.
+- The gallinule daily bag limit is reduced to 1 bird.

 Both the New Jersey Waterfowl Stamp Certification and Migratory Bird Hunting and Conservation Stamp (Federal Duck Stamp) are required for all waterfowl hunters 16 years and older and must be signed in ink.
 New Jersey Stamp Certifications are available from license agents and from the Licenses and Permits button on Fish and Wildlife’s website.
 Federal stamps are available from some U.S. post offices and online at www.fws.gov/birds/get-involved/duck-stamp/buy-duck-stamp.php.